siyuan-note/siyuan/README.md

 For more details, please refer to [Development Guide](https://github.com/siyuan-note/siyuan/blob/master/.github/CONTRIBUTING.md).

+### How to upgrade to a new version?

+* If installed via app store, please update via app store
+* If it is installed through the installation package on the desktop, you can open the option of <kbd>Settings</kbd> - <kbd>About</kbd> - <kbd>Automatically download update installation package</kbd>, so that SiYuan will automatically download The latest version of the installation package and prompts to install
+* If it is installed by manual installation package, please download the installation package again to install

+You can <kbd>Check update</kbd> in <kbd>Settings</kbd> - <kbd>About</kbd> - <kbd>Current Version</kbd>, or by following [GitHub Releases](https://github.com/siyuan-note/siyuan/releases) or [SiYuan Announcement](https://ld246.com/tag/siyuan-announcement) to get the new version.

+**Note**: Do not place the workspace in the installation directory, because the updated version will clear all files in the installation directory

 ### Is there any note for deleting docs?

 After deletion, the doc will not appear in the operating system's recycle bin, but will be deleted directly.
 When deleted, SiYuan will generate edit history.